How Can Organizational Network Analysis Help You With Remote Work Management?

 This is crucial because you can’t risk losing your most influential people, especially when going through a remote work transition.
 If your most influential people leave the company or their performance drops due to being burned out, connections between isolated groups may collapse.
 Consequently, you can expect a considerable drop in performance.

-Having only a few people in your company who are the bridge builders can also be considered as a bottleneck.
-Meaning, you'll always be at risk from your influencers leaving the company and leaving entire teams to operate on their own.
+Having only a few people in your company who are bridge-builders can also be considered as a bottleneck.
+Meaning, you’ll always be at risk from your influencers leaving the company and leaving entire teams to operate on their own.

 What a company can do to prevent this scenario from taking place or remedying it, it can implement a formal mentorship program that can mentor employees on how to form relationships with one another.
 By doing so, the company will not be dependent on only a handful of people.

 As informal networks are not part of the official hierarchy of a company, they are often neglected by senior leaders in an organization.
 Sadly, many senior managers mistakenly believe that more meetings or company retreats are just enough to make informal networks flourish.

 That has proven to not be enough.